jeffbmartinez/timed-storage/timeboxdb/readme.txt

-A key value storage system which can store multiple values per key, along with an active time for each value.
+A key value storage system which can store multiple values per key, along with a timebox for which each value is considered active.

-The Get call, when supplied a key, returns all values for which the active time is now.
+The Get call, when supplied a key, returns all values for which associated values are active.
+In other words, the values for which the associated time box is surrounding the current time (or another time, if provided).

 ~~~ API - json ~~~